Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/production/deployment-topologies/sidecar.md

 ## Migrating to Gateway Discovery

-If you see two containers running in the same Pod, it's likely that you're running {{ site.kic_product_name }} in Sidecar mode.
+If you see two containers running in the same pod, it's likely that you're running {{ site.kic_product_name }} in Sidecar mode.

 ```text
 NAME                         READY   STATUS    RESTARTS   AGE